Health Insurance 2025: What’s Next

 Abstract cartoon of a person with tangled wires above their head representing mental health struggles.

-Finally, mental health gets real coverage.
-Expect insurers to cover therapy, counseling, and mental wellness apps.
-Talkspace and BetterHelp are leading the way.
-Laws like the Mental Health Parity Act now demand equal coverage for mental health.
-More people will get help without financial strain.
-That’s a win for everyone.
+Mental health will get real insurance backing.
+Coverage will include therapy, counseling and mental wellness apps.
+Talkspace and BetterHelp lead this trend.
+Laws like the Mental Health Parity Act require equal mental health benefits.
+More people will get help without going broke.
+That’s a major win.

 4. Health Insurance Subscriptions?